atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 > "Once you’ve posed that question, it won’t go away.
 I think many people kill themselves simply to stop the debate about whether they will or they won’t" (p.
 38).

-i didn't want to "live", but i was highly noncommittal about suicide. i was scared of the Great Beyond (tm) so my tendencies towards relatively non-lethal methods and public scenes gave me some relief. i made my attempts on a whim, on impulse or when i was bored, because i was in too much malaised to premeditate anything. i wasn't in "pain" per se.
+i didn't want to "live", but i was highly noncommittal about suicide. i was scared of the Great Beyond (tm) so my tendencies towards relatively non-lethal methods and public scenes gave me some relief. i made my attempts on a whim, on impulse or when i was bored, because i was in too much of a malaise to premeditate anything. i wasn't in "pain" per se.

 **Why I stopped wanting to kill myself**
 -